 To be more precise theologically, although faith is critical to entering the Kingdom, obedience or good works is needed to determine what will be one's rewards and responsibilities in that kingdom (1Corinthians 3:10 - 15).
 If someone has no good works, but claims to have faith, that person is not "justified," since he does not have an effective, saving faith that will get him into that kingdom (James 2:14 - 26).
 For the very small number of true Christians called during this present life, their "judgment day" has already begun, since their levels of faith and obedience exercised in this life will determine their eternal status (see Matthew 25:14 - 46, Luke 19:11 - 27).

 Christians, though judged during their earthly life, will still stand before Christ to give an account for what they have done.
-The apostle Paul wrote in this regard when he stated the following.
+The apostle Paul wrote in this regard when he stated we will all stand before God's judgment seat (Romans 14:10).

 Incidentally, there are several texts in which God begins judgment or punishment for sin with His people first (see Isaiah 10:12, Ezekiel 9:6, cf. Amos 3:2).
 This is especially true in the book of Jeremiah, since at that time Judah was to be punished before Babylon and the other nations surrounding the Holy Land were (see Jeremiah 25:29 and chapters 46 - 51).